taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Tahoe: **"*You've been thinking about what Pigsah said at our last TeleSensing?*"**

 Iúna: **"*Yes.
 They were right - it's relatively easy right now to live without body mods.
-But once all the schools require every student to get an info-sphere mod, once every industry requires employees to use body mods in order to be qualified for the job...our children **won't** have a choice.
+But once all the schools require every student to get an **INFO-SPHERE** mod, once every industry requires employees to use body mods in order to be qualified for the job...our children **won't** have a choice.
 They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod.*"**

 Tahoe: **"*But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a *cult*.*"**